How to grow a plum tree from a stone – grow your own tasty fruit for free

 Once the stones have dried out fully, it’s time to take a nutcracker to crack them open.
 Being careful not to damage any in the process, you can begin to extract the seeds from inside the stone.

-Alternatively, you can also put the plum seeds in the glass of water overnight and then in the morning, remove the ones that are floating, to essentially do the same thing.
-Whichever technique works best for you.
+Next put them in a glass of water overnight and then in the morning, remove the ones that are floating, as these aren't likely to grow.

 3. Plant the seeds

-‘The next day, remove the seeds from the water and place them into a jar filled with moist compost,’ says Fiona.
+Once you've taken them out of the water, pop the seeds into a jar of damp compost.
 Then it’s a bit of a waiting game.
 You’ll want to seal the jar and clear some space for it in your fridge.

 It will stay in the fridge for around six to eight weeks or until you start to see some roots start to appear.